Burtchel History, Family Crest & Coats of Arms

 Early History of the Burtchel family

-Another 133 words (10 lines of text) covering the years 1686, 1737, 1715 and 1727 are included under the topic Early Burtchel History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Burtchel research.
+Another 67 words (5 lines of text) covering the years 1686, 1737, 1715, 1727 and 1705 are included under the topic Early Burtchel History in all our PDF Extended History products and printed products wherever possible.

 Burtchel Spelling Variations